Tuesday, April 23, 2024

 Here's a compact little psych blues nugget, that just plain rocks.
 At the time of this non-album single the titular "Trio" was the Tolcsvayék brothers, Béla and László, on guitars/keys, and Czipó Tibor on bass, although many other players are credited on the album they released the same year, such as Németh Oszkár on drums and Móricz Mihály on guitar.
 On that album they also had vocal contributions from no less than three of the girls who I will feature in these Hungarian comps, Zsuzsa Koncz, Kati Kovács and Sarolta Zalatnay.

 Speaking of Kati Kovács, Tolcsvayék És A Trió were the backing band on her album Autogram Helyett, where you can find the original Hungarian version of track three in this set.
 Tolcsvayék És A Trió's music often rocked in a US country rock type way and I enjoyed a lot of what I heard while making this volume.
-More about the them at: Wikipedia (link
+More about them at: Wikipedia (link

 Syconor in 1972